syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if rate,np or pv is less than or equals zero, if startPeriod or endPeriod is less than one, if startPeriod is greater than endPeriod and pp is any number other than 0 or 1.
+#NUM! - occurs if rate,np or pv is less than or equals zero, if startPeriod or endPeriod is less than one, if startPeriod is greater than endPeriod and pp is any number other than 0 or 1.

 #### Example: